Invasion of the E-Bikes. Coming to a Trail Near You, Maybe.

 No E-Biking in Moab.
 Sorry.
 Photo: Drunk Cyclist

-Where things are clear is on U.S. Forest Service and Bureau of Land Management federal public land.
+Things are clear on U.S. Forest Service and Bureau of Land Management federal public land.
 Both agencies classify e-bikes as motor vehicles, meaning they are not allowed on non-motorized trails.
-The people that wizzed by me last week did so illegally, but to be fair, I didn’t know the rules and I doubt they did either.
+The people who whizzed by me last week did so illegally, but to be fair, I didn’t know the rules, and I doubt they did either.

-If you scroll through the websites of big manufacturers like Trek and Specialized, there is model after model of e-mountain bike, so where are people supposed to ride them?
-Right now, there’s not many options.
-Polls done by the International Mountain Bike Association show over 75% of mountain bikers are against allowing e-bikes on their trails, yet barely anyone polled had actually ridden one.
+If you scroll through the websites of big manufacturers like Trek and Specialized, there is model after model of e-mountain bikes, so where are people supposed to ride them?
+Right now, there are not many options.
+Polls done by the International Mountain Bike Association show over 75% of mountain bikers are against allowing e-bikes on their trails, yet barely anyone polled has ridden one.
 Those that had were much more supportive of allowing access.
-Caught in a tough spot, the IMBA recently shifted their support to allowing Class-1 bikes (20mph assist), but only on select trails where deemed appropriate.
-At this point, that is up to local and state government to decide.
+Caught in a tough spot, the IMBA recently shifted their support to allowing Class-1 bikes (20mph assist), but only on select trails where appropriate.
+At this point, it is up to local and state governments to decide.

 E-bikes